Cai-Lab-at-University-of-Michigan/ffmpeg_HDF5_filter/README.md

 **SetUpH5FFMPEG.ijm**: This macro runs automatically.
 After system restarts, open Fiji twice to configure HDF5_PLUGIN_PATH properly.

+**Ubuntu users**: After the first time opening Fiji, You may need to Logout and LogIn for Fiji picking up the HDF5_PLUGIN_PATH enviroment variable.

 **Note:** Due to the limitation of built ffmpeg to comply with Java, some codecs are not supported.
 We **strongly recommend** using our python package.
 If working with large-scale dataset, [SISF_CDN](https://github.com/Cai-Lab-at-University-of-Michigan/SISF_CDN) with [neuroglancer](https://github.com/google/neuroglancer) is recommended.

 ### From source (not recommended)